Modern Vase ‘Seagrass Small Vase’ by Shakspeare Glass

 A master of hand blown glass, Will Shakspeare of Shakspeare Glass creates this beautiful and modern vase design.

-Michael has perfected the process, and the results are spectacular.
+Will has perfected the process, and the results are spectacular.
 This modern vase features bold blue, pink, yellow and green splashes of colour against a calming white background.
 This modern vase has a strong identity and will command your attention!

 Modern Vase Artist

 Will Shakspeare, of Shakspeare Glass, is one of the UK’s best-known glass blowers.
 He set up Shakspeare Glass over 25 years ago and has achieved great success with his uniquely creative glass art.